qmk/qmk_firmware/FAQ.md

 ## Wakeup from sleep doesn't work
 In Windows check `Allow this device to wake the computer` setting in Power **Management property** tab of **Device Manager**.
 Also check BIOS setting.

-Pressing any key should wake host.
+Pressing any key during sleep should wake host.